Charleston, South Carolina: Colonial era (1670–1776)

-Throughout this period, the slaves were sold aboard the arriving ships or at ad hoc gatherings in town's taverns.
+Throughout this period, enslaved people were sold aboard the arriving ships or at ad hoc gatherings in the town's taverns.
 Runaways and minor slave rebellions prompted the 1739 Security Act, which required all white men to carry weapons at all times (even to church on Sundays).
-Before it had fully taken effect, the Cato or Stono Rebellion broke out.
+Before it fully took effect, the Cato or Stono Rebellion broke out.
 The white community had recently been decimated by a malaria outbreak, and the rebels killed about 25 white people before being stopped by the colonial militia.
 As a result of their fears of rebellion, whites killed a total of 35 to 50 Black people.

 The planters attributed the violence to recently imported Africans and agreed to a 10-year moratorium on slave importation through Charlestown.
 They relied for labor upon the slave communities they already held.
-The 1740 Negro Act also tightened controls, requiring a ratio of one white for every ten Blacks on any plantation (which was often not achieved), and banning slaves from assembling together, growing their own food, earning money, or learning to read.
-Drums were banned because Africans used them for signaling; slaves were allowed to use string and other instruments.
-When the moratorium expired and Charlestown reopened to the slave trade in 1750, the memory of the Stono Rebellion resulted in traders avoiding buying slaves from the Congo and Angola, whose populations had a reputation for independence.
+The 1740 Negro Act also tightened controls, requiring a ratio of one white for every ten Blacks on any plantation (which was often not achieved) and banning enslaved people from assembling, growing personal food, earning money, or learning to read.
+Drums were banned because Africans used them for signaling; enslaved people were allowed to use string and other instruments.
+When the moratorium expired and Charlestown reopened to the slave trade in 1750, the memory of the Stono Rebellion resulted in traders avoiding buying enslaved people from the Congo and Angola, whose populations had a reputation for independence.

 By the mid-18th century, Charlestown was the hub of the Atlantic slave trade in the Southern Colonies.
 Even with the decade-long moratorium, its customs processed around 40% of the enslaved Africans brought to North America between 1700 and 1775, and about half up until the end of the African trade.

 The plantations and the economy based on them made this the wealthiest city in the Thirteen Colonies and the largest in population south of Philadelphia.
-In 1770, the city had 11,000 inhabitants—half slaves—and was the 4th-largest port in the colonies, after Boston, New York, and Philadelphia.
+In 1770, the city had 11,000 inhabitants—half enslaved—and was the 4th-largest port in the colonies, after Boston, New York City, and Philadelphia.

 The elite began to use their wealth to encourage cultural and social development.
-America's first theater building was constructed here in 1736; it was later replaced by today's Dock Street Theater.
+America's first theater building was constructed in 1736; today's Dock Street Theater later replaced it.
 St Michael's was erected in 1753.
 Benevolent societies were formed by the Huguenots, free people of color, Germans, and Jews.
-The Library Society was established in 1748 by well-born young men who wanted to share the financial cost to keep up with the scientific and philosophical issues of the day.
+The Library Society was established in 1748 by well-born young men who wanted to share the financial cost of keeping up with the scientific and philosophical issues of the day.